-2. Hypothetical situations in the present
+Hypothetical situations in the present

 Also, no man puts new wine into old wineskins.
 If he did that, the new wine would burst the skins, and the wine would be spilled, and the wineskins would be destroyed.
-(Luke 5:37 ULB)
+(Luke 5:37 ULT)

 Jesus told about what would happen if a person were to put new wine into old wineskins.
 But no one would do that.
-He used this imaginary situation as an example to show that people do not mix new things with old things.
+He used this imaginary situation as an example to show that there are times when it is unwise to mix new things with old things.
 He did this so that people could understand why his disciples were not fasting as people traditionally did.

 Jesus said to them, "What man would there be among you, who, if he had just one sheep, and if this sheep fell into a deep hole on the Sabbath, would not grasp hold of it and lift it out?
-(Matthew 12:11 ULB)
+(Matthew 12:11 ULT)